Friday, December 27, 2024

 Reviewed by Russell A. Potter

 When I heard back in 2018 that there was to be a new project to collect testimony about the Franklin expedition from Inuit elders in Gjoa Haven, I was tremendously excited.
-First, because a project of this kind had long been a dream of my late fiend Louie Kamookak, and secondly because I held out hope that local traditional knowledge might yet add key elements to the Inuit testimony about the Franklin expedition.
+First, because a project of this kind had long been a dream of my late friend Louie Kamookak, and secondly because I held out hope that local traditional knowledge might yet add key elements to the Inuit testimony about the Franklin expedition.
 In many ways, the finished book of this project exceeded my expectations; it's beautifully produced and richly illustrated, in a large format that lends itself to sidebars and connections amidst the imagery.
 At the same time, though, the actual amount of new information about the Franklin story is fairly modest, and in most cases adds only a slight degree of clarity or context to what we've long known from the oral stories collected in the nineteenth and early twentieth centuries.

 Traditional Inuit territories (19th century), from the book